Missa Puer natus est nobis

-Missa Puer natus est nobis is a mass setting composed by Thomas Tallis.
+Missa Puer natus est nobis is a mass setting for seven voices composed by Thomas Tallis.
 It is one of three complete masses by Tallis.
 It was sung by the joint Capilla Flamenca and Chapel Royal choirs in Christmas 1554, during which Philip of Spain was in England.

 History

 Background

-When Mary ascended to the English throne in 1554, the Use of Sarum was restored and the English votive style was revitalised.
+When Mary I ascended to the English throne in 1554, the Use of Sarum was restored and the English votive style was revitalised.
 Her marriage to Philip allowed for an artistic exchange between England and Spain, as Philip spent nearly two years in total in his wife's kingdom and brought his own singers with him, one famous example being Philippe de Monte.
 English composers were inspired to compose works in the Flemish style, or they were required to in order to accommodate how the Flemish singers were trained or what appealed the most to Philip aesthetically.
 Tallis, at the very height of his career as a composer, composed several 7-voiced pieces in the Flemish style for Philip's chapel: Loquebantur variis linguis, a responsory; Suscipe quaeso Domine, a non-liturgical motet celebrating the end of the English schism; and Miserere nostri, a complex "per Arsin et Thesin" augmentative prolation canon that is thought to have once been part of a larger psalm setting before its publication as an individual work some twenty years later.
 Tallis also composed a Missa pro defunctis, considered a very continental mass to compose before the Council of Trent, for Mary's funeral, although the setting has been lost in its entirety.

-Missa Puer natus is also scored for 7 voices, but it is also more Janus-like and syncretic in that it contains characteristics of English and Flemish traditions.
-Its cantus firmus, Puer natus est nobis, is distinctively festive and allows for scholars to pinpoint its compositional origin to the Christmas of 1554, when Philip was in England and his singers were singing alongside the Chapel Royal for mass.
+The mass is based on a plainchant cantus firmus, Puer natus est nobis, which was appointed to be sung at the third mass of Christmas day and at the feast of the Circumcision according to the Sarum rite.
+This allows scholars to date its composition to Christmas of 1554, when Philip was in England and his singers were singing alongside the Chapel Royal for mass.
 Its cantus firmus, celebrating the birth of Jesus, is thought to allude to the birth of a male heir for England, as Mary believed she was pregnant at the time and was willing to convey it.